h2o/picotls/README.md

 connections; hence its configuration is supposed to be common to all of them.

-Regarding TCPLS, client and serveur must advertise support for TCPLS.
-In our implementation, this exchange of information is going to be triggered by
+Regarding TCPLS, client and server must advertise support for TCPLS.
+In our implementation, this exchange of information is going to be triggered by setting

-`ctx.support_t$cpls_options = 1`
+`ctx.support_tcpls_options = 1`

 The TLS handshake is designed to only expose the information that we're doing TCPLS, but not how exactly we configure the new TLS/TCP stack, for